PINTO0309/EasyFace/README.md

 # EasyFace: Easy Face Analysis Tool with SOTA Models

+**This Fork is only intended to be converted to ONNX.**

+---
+---
+---

 ## Table of Contents
 * [Supported Models](#supported-models)
 * [Benchmarks & Pretrained Models](#benchmarks--pretrained-models)